20th Fighter Wing commander, MFRC show appreciation for Shaw’s volunteers

-U.S. Air Force Col. Kristoffer Smith, 20th Fighter Wing commander, greets volunteers at the Military and Family Readiness Center at Shaw Air Force Base, S.C., April 19, 2023.
-Smith was invited to meet volunteers who gave up their time in support of Team Shaw by organizing events and projects to increase morale and resiliency among Airmen.
+Gayle Smith (far left), Key Spouse volunteer and Air Force veteran, speaks to Military and Family Readiness Center (MFRC) volunteers at Shaw Air Force Base, April 19, 2023.
+The MFRC hosted a volunteer appreciation event to foster relationships and celebrate the accomplishments of Team Shaw’s volunteers.
 (U.S. Air Force photo by Airman 1st Class Meghan Hutton)

 |Date Taken: